Harukine/Software-Architecture-CSharp10-Dotnet6/ch02/README.md

 Cascading drop-down menus are a common solution for navigating through a hierarchy of categories.
 Each selection is performed through a series of input fields, where the options in each subsequent field depend on the values selected in the previous fields.
 For example, selecting a town from around the world can involve selecting the country first and then populating the next drop-down menu with towns from the chosen country.
 In cases where multiple hierarchies need to be intersected to make the right selection, cascading drop-down menus may become inefficient.
 In such situations, a filter form can be used to facilitate the selection process.
 Overall, when dealing with a large number of items, hierarchical navigation and filtering techniques can help users find and select the desired item effectively.

+# The fantastic world of interoperability with .NET 6
+- Applications developed with .NET 6 in Windows are largely compatible with Linux and macOS, meaning there's no need to rebuild the application for these platforms.
+Even platform-specific behaviors, like the System.IO.Ports.SerialPort class, have multi-platform support.
+Additionally, differences between Linux and Windows, such as case-sensitivity and path separators, need to be considered when working with files.
+The Path class and its members can help ensure code compatibility across platforms.
+.NET 6 provides runtime checks that allow code to adapt to the underlying operating system.
+By utilizing the RuntimeInformation.IsOSPlatform method, developers can conditionally execute code based on the platform, enabling platform-specific functionality or behavior.
+In summary, .NET 6 brings interoperability to Windows developers, allowing them to target Linux and macOS.
+Consideration should be given to platform-specific differences and the use of runtime checks to adapt code accordingly.